Reviews

 Acer Predator Triton 500 SE Review (PT516-51s, i9-11900H, RTX 3080)

-At the end of May 2021, Acer introduced its Predator Triton 500 SE, which can also be called a special edition of Triton 500.
-The Predator Triton lineup is well-known for its breakthroughs like slim and lightweight body with the same flagship performance.
-After changing mold, Acer has represented the new Predator Triton 500 SE (2021), improving every aspect like appearance and performance.
+At the end of May 2021, Acer launched its Predator Triton 500 SE, which can also be called a special edition of the Triton 500.
+The Predator Triton series is known for its breakthroughs, such as its slim and lightweight body with flagship performance.
+After changing the mold, Acer unveiled the all-new Predator Triton 500 SE (2021), which has been greatly improved in every aspect, including appearance and performance.

-Through past practices of Acer, it is observed that the Predator Triton series has always been at the forefront of mid-to-high-end gaming laptops with the advantages of lightness, thinness, and performance.
-The new Predator Triton 500 SE series has a starting price of $1750 (for the base variant).
-The variant we have selected to review is the high-end variant (Core i9-11900H + RTX 3080) with a price tag of $2700.
+The Predator Triton series has always been at the forefront of mid-to-high-end gaming laptops, with advantages such as lightness, thinness, and performance.
+The Predator Triton 500 SE series starts at $1750 (for the base variant).
+The variant we chose to review is the high-end model (Core i9-11900H + RTX 3080), which costs $2,700.

 Screen 16″ WQXGA (2560 x 1600) 16:10 165 Hz IPS